THU-IBCS/VsLFM-master/README.md

 ## Building environment
-THe main required package version of this project is shown in `requirements.txt`.
+The main required package version of this project is shown in `requirements.txt`.
 You could pip the environment by running the following code.
+The install time is less than an hour.
 ```bash
 pip install -r requirements.txt
 ```